spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 - Methods need to contain only the delegation to the underlying [model](#model).
 - Methods need to be `public` and stand for an outsourced function of the underlying functionality.
 - Each facade class needs to define and implement an interface that holds the `Specification` of each `public` method.
-  - The `Specification` is considered the semantic contract of the method - all significant behavior needs to be highlighted.
+  - The `Specification` is considered as the semantic contract of the method — all significant behavior needs to be highlighted.
 - All facade class methods need to add `@api` and `{@inheritdoc}` tags to their method documentation.
 - New `QueryContainer` functionality can't be added but implemented through the advanced [Entity Manager](#entity-manager) and [Repository](#repository) pattern.
-- Single-item-flow methods need to be avoided unless one of the reasons apply:
+- Single-item-flow methods need to be avoided unless one of the following reasons apply:
-  - There is only a single-entity flow ever, proven by the business cases.
+  - There is only a single-entity flow ever, proven by business cases.
-  - The items need to go in FIFO order, and there is no way to use a collection instead.
+  - The items need to go in first-in-first-out order, and there is no way to use a collection instead.
 - Multi-item-flow methods need to do the following:
   - Receive a [Transfer Object](#transfer-object) collection as input with the following naming pattern: `[DomainEntity]Collection[Request|Criteria|TypedCriteria|TypedRequest]Transfer`.
   - Return a [Transfer Object](#transfer-object) collection with the following naming pattern: `[DomainEntity][Collection|CollectionResponse]Transfer`.